-FIRST AID FOR INSECT BITES/ANAPHYLAXIS & POISON SAFETY
+FIRST AID FOR INSECT BITES/ANAPHYLAXIS & POISON SAFETY INSECT BITES/ANAPHYLAXIS

-INSECT BITES/ANAPHYLAXIS

 Anaphylaxis is a severe allergic reaction from insect bites (latex, food and drug allergies can also cause Anaphylaxis).
 Typical symptoms include hives, the swelling of lips or eyes, swollen throat, drop in blood pressure, light headedness, confusion, nausea or diarrhea.
-If someone is having an allergic reaction from an insect bite with these symptoms:
+If someone is having an allergic reaction from an insect bite seek medical attention immediately.